SAKryukov/storage-free-pass/doc/article.md

 Let's do this: combine two strings, a master password and another one, called *seed*.
 The seed does not have to be secret.
 Now, look at the data flow diagram below.
 For now, only the top part is important.

-Let's calculate [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) out of the combination master password + seed.
+Let's calculate the [cryptographic hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) out of the combination master password + seed.

-In our case, the hash function returns 256 bits of data, and we can use this data to generate a password based on some *character repertoire*, the set of the characters, allowed for a password.
+In our case, the hash function returns 256 bits of data, and we can use this data to generate a password based on some *character repertoire*, the set of the characters acceptable for a password.
 Depending on the password size, the amount of information, contained in the hash value, can be redundant or insufficient relative to the maximum password size, but it is not important.
-What is important is that we can create maximally strong password for the given limitations imposed on the password by the password-protected service.
-What is more important, it is cryptographically infeasible to reconstruct a master password, even if one of the service password is stollen.
+What is important is that we can create a maximally strong password for the given limitations imposed on the password by the password-protected service.
+What is more important, it is cryptographically infeasible to reconstruct a master password, even if one of the service passwords is stolen.

 ![Data flow](data-flow.svg){id=data-flow}